JBlitzar/code-completion/NOTES.md

     - "too coincidental should raise alarms"
   - Ugh so in train.py, passing in \*\*kwargs doesn't override others, but `noop=True` by default, and it's the first in the `if`/`elif` chain, so all other logic is skipped.
   - Also did the license stuff, and refactored the schedule thing to be an enum.
 Funny story: enums reinstantiated are not `==`.
+- April 2
+  - After some head-banging, I got the copying to work.
+But only 86,616 files, even though all the urls are included.
+Who knows why haha.
+86k is ok when compared to 90k.
+It's 767 mb of files, so still bigger than the smaller corpus of 450 ish mb.